ishiyakazuo/snes2ps/README.md

 AVR micro-controller firmware for an SNES controller to playstation (1/2, not USB) adapter.
 Forked from Raphnet's version to add fake DualShock 2 support for PS2 games.
+* NOTE: DualShock 2 implementation is untested, and probably incomplete enough to not work properly.
+Most DualShock 2 commands do not yet work.

 ## Project homepage